Usage share of operating systems: Tablet computers shipments

 In 2015, eMarketer estimated at the beginning of the year that the tablet installed base would hit one billion for the first time (with China's use at 328 million, which Google Play doesn't serve or track, and the United States's use second at 156 million).
 At the end of the year, because of cheap tablets – not counted by all analysts – that goal was met (even excluding cumulative sales of previous years) as:

 This conflicts with statistics from IDC that say the tablet market contracted by 10% in 2015 with only Huawei, ranked fifth, with big gains, more than doubling their share; for fourth quarter 2015, the five biggest vendors were the same except that Amazon Fire tablets ranked third worldwide, new on the list, enabled by its not quite tripling of market share to 7.9%, with its Fire OS Android-derivative.

 Gartner excludes some devices from their tablet shipment statistic and includes them in a different category called "premium ultramobiles" with screen sizes of more than 10" inches.
+In contrast, IDC uses five device groups within the umbrella 'Personal Computing Devices' or PCD, of them 'Detachable Tablets' and 'Slate Tablets' are included in their 'tablet' statistics, while the other three groups 'Desktop', 'Notebook' and 'Workstation' devices are included in their 'PC shipment' numbers.